Harmony Gold Mining Company Limited (HMY) Review – Making Smarter Decisions

 The top institutional shareholder in the company is Van Eck Associates Corporation with over 61.91 million shares valued at $289.75 million.
 The investor’s holdings represent 10.05% of the HMY Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Exor Investments (UK) LLP with 11.71 million shares valued at $54.8 million to account for 1.90% of the shares outstanding.
 The other top investors are Dimensional Fund Advisors LP which holds 7.14 million shares representing 1.16% and valued at over $33.41 million, while Wellington Management Group, LLP holds 1.09% of the shares totaling 6.7 million with a market value of $31.34 million.

-Harmony Gold Mining Company Limited (NYSE: HMY) is -12.82% lower on its value in year-to-date trading and has touched a low of $2.04 and a high of $7.61 in the current 52-week trading range.
+Harmony Gold Mining Company Limited (NYSE: HMY) is -3.85% lower on its value in year-to-date trading and has touched a low of $2.04 and a high of $7.61 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The HMY stock was last observed hovering at around $4.16 in the last trading session, with the day’s loss setting it -0.08% off its average median price target of $5.01 for the next 12 months.
-It is also 40.44% off the consensus price target high of $6.85 offered by 9 analysts, but current levels are -4.88% lower than the price target low of $3.89 for the same period.
+The HMY stock was last observed hovering at around $4.40 in the last trading session, with the day’s gains setting it 0.1% off its average median price target of $5.01 for the next 12 months.
+It is also 34.31% off the consensus price target high of $6.85 offered by 9 analysts, but current levels are -15.68% lower than the price target low of $3.89 for the same period.

-The stock witnessed a 0.49% gain in the last 1 month and extending the period to 3 months gives it a -16.05%, and is -10.72% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.05% over the week and 4.50% over the month.
+The stock witnessed a 18.73% gain in the last 1 month and extending the period to 3 months gives it a -5.66%, and is 1.12% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.42% over the week and 4.35% over the month.

 Harmony Gold Mining Company Limited (HMY) Analyst Forecasts